Title: Printer, Publisher; founding member and board president of Mount Moriah Cemetery

 King & Baird became one of the city’s largest printers, growing to employ over 120 people.
 They published books, including many in other languages like German, but their biggest success came with printing periodicals, particularly The Legal Intelligencer, founded by local lawyer Henry Wallace in 1843.
 Still published today, it is the oldest daily law journal in the country and its nationwide reputation may have contributed to the popularity of the phrase, “Philadelphia lawyers.”

 Typhoid fever cut his life short in 1868 and left his widow with six of their children still in the home.
-Seven children were eventually added to the family plot in lots 229 and 231 in Section 40.
-His business partner, Alexander Baird, died at age 94 in 1898, and his plot is in Section 23.
+Less than three months later their first son, Charles Murray King, died from a fever.
+He and six other children would join their parents in the family plot at Mount Moriah.
+Robert’s business partner, Alexander Baird, died at age 94 in 1898, and his plot is in Section 23.

 Support the Friends of Mount Moriah